brojonat/incentivize-this-backend/README.md

 # affiliate-bounty-board

-# NOTE FOR FUTURE: the llm should construct the promp for the image llm!

-# ALSO NOTE FOR FUTURE: we should use this to Incentive the ProductHunt launch

 I was watching this new show on Apple with Seth Rogan where he has to make a cinematic Koolaid movie.
 This got me thinking about advertising on Reddit.
 Advertisers would pay for favorable mentions of their product.
 We can facilitate that.
 This is a collection of Temporal workflows and activities that provide a sort of "bounty" board for producing content on the Internet.

 1. Funder (e.g., a business owner) creates a bounty with a reward amount and stipulations.
 2. Content creator sees the bounty.
-3. Content creator produces some content that fulfills the bounty and sends us a link along with their Solana wallet address.
+3. Content creator produces some content that fulfills the bounty and provides a link along with their Solana wallet address.
-4. We assess the content using our not-so-secret sauce.
+4. The content is assessed using our automated content analysis system.
 5. If the content fulfills the requirements set by the bounty funder, the content creator gets paid with USDC from the escrow.

 ## Development